Progress report for GNE17-152

 Palissage is a novel, promising alternative to hedging that has only recently been studied.
 It consists of either Shoot Wrap (shoots are wrapped on the top catch wire) or Shoot Tuck (shoots are tucked back into the catch wires).
-However, timing of palissage technique application has never been evaluated prior to this study, so timing of palissage technique applications were evaluated at two timings (Timing One = 30 cm and Timing Two = 90 cm above the top catch wire).
-Vine physiological effects such as canopy density parameters, fruit parameters, and spray penetration to the clusters, were investigated in response to palissage techniques compared to the hedging technique as control.
+But palissage technique application timing has not been evaluated before, so a four-year study was initiated, to evaluate technique applications at two timings: Early (E) = 30 cm and Late (L) = 90 cm above the top catch wire.
+Vine canopy and fruit parameters, and spray penetration to the clusters, were investigated in response to palissage techniques compared to the hedging technique established as control.

 1. To determine whether the timing (early vs. late) and method (shoot tucking vs. shoot wrapping) of palissage compared to hedging will reduce vegetative growth (lateral emergence) and vigor, reduce cluster shading, reduce disease incidence and cluster compactness, and improve fungicide penetration in Cabernet Franc winegrapes.